buyayub/buyayub.github.io/_drafts/2022-12-03-quine_on_what.md

 ### Something exists by virtue of reference

 He moves on to discuss disagreements in ontology.
-McX believes something exists, and the Narrator believes something doesn't.
-However, when the Narrator says that McX believes in something that doesn't exist, then it must exist for it _not to exist_. i.e. If I say something doesn't exist, it exists by virtue of it being referenced.
+In a hypothetical, McX believes something exists, and Quine believes something doesn't.
+However, when Quene says that McX believes in something that doesn't exist, then it must exist for it _not to exist_. i.e. If I say something doesn't exist, it exists by virtue of it being referenced.

 That's the gist, however I want to note this quote: